ignacioch/fantasypl/scripts/README.md

 # Databases description

 Basic databases are :
-+ players, for storing our players data
-+ players_stats , for storing our players overall stats
++ players, for storing our players data  plus overall stats
 + players_history_price, for storing our player price per day
 + users, for storing our users
 + fantasy_teams, for storing the ids of the teams we follow